Lizard Peninsula · TR12

 Why Coverack is its own job.

-Conservation Area, AONB and Heritage Coast designations apply across the village.
+The planning backdrop in Lizard Peninsula is real, not abstract: conservation Area, AONB and Heritage Coast designations apply across the village.
 Flood and coastal change considerations affect properties on the seafront.
 For loft conversion specifically, parts of Coverack sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Coverack drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Coverack project as a TR12-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the TR12 parish brief as the design brief and the Coverack application has somewhere to land.
+Whether the project is on serpentine and granite cottages in the centre or further out toward St Keverne, the loft conversion response is locally tuned.

 Planning note